-Custom fields, while created via the "Manage Fields" button on the contacts tab, can be edited via the Custom Fields dialogue also located within each contact's profile page.
-To access the Custom dialogue, navigate to a contact's profile page and select the "Edit" option from the settings menu:
+Custom fields, created via the "Manage Fields" button on the "Contacts" tab or in a flow, can be edited via the Custom Fields dialogue also located within each contact's profile page.
+To access the custom dialogue, navigate to a contact's profile page and select the "Edit" option from the settings menu:

 The custom fields you've added to your account will be listed in the dialogue, where each contact's individual values will appear.
 To edit these values, simply replace them and click "Ok":